Safety

 Swimming in the Atlantic Ocean is not the same as swimming in a pool or lake.
 Ocean conditions can change from hour-to-hour, and strong rip currents can make swimming dangerous.

 The most important thing you can do is to "Be Seen."
 Swim at a lifeguarded beach, and always swim with a buddy.
-Lifeguarded beaches are offered Memorial Day- Labor Day at Coquina Beach, Old Lighthouse Beach, Frisco Beach, and Ocracoke Beach.
+Lifeguarded beaches are offered Memorial Day- Labor Day at Coquina Beach, Rodanthe Beach Access, Old Lighthouse Beach, Frisco Beach, and Ocracoke Beach.

 To receive beach related weather alerts from the National Weather Service, text OBXBEACHCONDITIONS to 77295.

 Even taking the simpliest precautions can greatly improve your safety.
-When swimming in the ocean always:
+When visiting the beach and Atlantic Ocean always:

 • Know the various types of ocean currents and how to get out of them.